Is a marketing degree worth it? 🤔

 Let’s discuss why, then break down the incredibly affordable alternatives to a marketing degree – the training that gives you the right-here-right-now skills you NEED to become a modern marketer without the brick-and-ivy price tag.

 Prefer to watch a video?
-If you (or your college-age kid) are struggling with the decision between investing in a diploma or branching out solo… If you want to learn exactly what it takes to build a successful business in 90 days… Get in my free, two-hour class, How to Build Your Self-Sustaining Online Business in 90 Days (Without Burnout from Overcomplicating It).
+If you (or your college-age kid) are struggling with the decision between investing in a diploma or branching out solo… If you want to learn exactly what it takes to build a successful business in 90 days… Get in my free training, How to Build Your Self-Sustaining Online Business in 90 Days (Without Burnout from Overcomplicating It).

 But First: What Is a Marketing Degree, and What Does It Entail?